-Born In: Grand Falls, Newfoundland, Canada
+Born In: Grand Falls, Newfoundland and Labrador, Canada

 It is with great sadness, but gratefulness for many things that we, her family announce the passing of our loving mother, grandmother and great grandmother, Jean Elizabeth (Gilmour) Hines, Mira.
 Mom died as she wished, peacefully in her own bed, in our family home on the Mira with her loving family by her side.

 Born in 1918 in Grand Falls, Newfoundland and growing up in Quebec City, Jean was the daughter of John Douglas and Elizabeth (Radmore) Gilmour.
 Jean lived almost 60 years in Mira, Cape Breton and had a strong sense of place for the island she considered the true home of her heart.

 Well before her time and a pioneer in many things, Jean received her Bachelor of Commerce degree from McGill University in 1939, one of only five women to do so that year.
 Following graduation she worked for Molson’s Brewery, then answered the call to duty in the Canadian war effort in the Second World War by joining the Canadian Women's Army Corp.
 She attained the rank of captain and proudly served in Ottawa, Winnipeg and Toronto.
 In 1948 she met the colourful Cape Bretoner who would be her husband.
 Jean and Bill married in 1949 in Montreal, and came “home” to build their life and their family.